eduardo-dangelo/code-docs/module_01/exercise.md

     width: 100%; /* make the element the full width of its parent container */
     text-align: center; /* center align the text */
-    align-self: flex-end; /* align the button to the bottom of the column */ }
+    align-self: flex-end; /* align the button to the bottom of the column */
+    text-decoration: none; /* remove the underline from the text */ }
   ```
   > Notice how we are setting spacing values using 2 values separated by a space like `padding: 20px 10px;`.